Pacific Publishing Company: Nevada News Group

 Nevada News Group is a division of PPC operating in Nevada.
 Prior to 2022, Nevada News Group published six community newspapers along with a business publication and a ranching magazine.

 On Aug.
 1, 2019, PPC acquired the assets of four publications from Sierra Nevada Media Group: the Nevada Appeal in Carson City, The Record-Courier in Gardnerville, the Fallon Lahontan Valley News and the Northern Nevada Business View in Reno.
 Nevada News Group was to operate these papers along with the other titles it published at the time: the Winnemucca Humboldt Sun, Battle Mountain Bugle, Lovelock Review-Miner, Fallon and Fernley Mailbox News, and Nevada Rancher magazine.

 On June 15, 2022, Owner/Publisher Peter Bernhard announced the Winnemucca Humboldt Sun, Battle Mountain Bugle and Lovelock Review-Miner would be merged into a single publication called the Great Basin Sun.
 Bernhard attributed this to the February 2022 closing of Press Works Ink, a printing press in Carson City owned by Ogden Newspapers that printed all of PPC's Nevada newspapers.
 As a result of the press closure, PPC moved the printing of its Nevada newspapers out of state to Wesco Graphics in Tracy, California.

+In January 2025, PPC sold Nevada News Group to Eagle Valley Publishing.
+The sale included the Nevada Appeal, The Record-Courier, the Lahontan Valley News and Northern Nevada Business Weekly.
+PPC retained ownership of Great Basin Sun in Winnemucca and Nevada Rancher magazine.